Projamming/Extra/README.md

 * Part I only needs to be done the first time you install this!
 * Part II should be done every new project you start.
 Then, move on to Part III.
-* Otherwise, when you are merely making changes to projects, in Terminal, type:
+* Otherwise, when you are merely making changes to projects, In **Terminal**, type:
 - 1. `cd Desktop`
 - 2. `cd myproj`
-- 3. `atom src/myproj/core.clj` (and modify the file)
+- 3. `atom src/myproj/core.clj`
-If you want to try modifying the file to see how you can test another code, a good example is Dave’s class code.
-Just copy and paste in core.clj!
-Remember to save the file!
+NOTE: Modify this file!
+If you want to try an example, I suggest looking at Dave’s class code.
+Copy and paste in **core.clj**, and save the file.
 - 4. Perform Part III.